isomerpages/moe-fuhuasec/_announcements/Direct School Admission/DSA through Sports: Badminton, Shooting and Tchoukball.md

 *   Demonstrate strong interest and talent in sports beyond the abilities of students in the same age group and/or have a history of accomplished performance at the national and/or international level.

 Shortlisted applicants will be assessed on both their demonstrated and potential abilities and qualities, through interviews and sports trials.

+**Please note that meeting all the criteria does not guarantee the student will be shortlisted / given an offer.**